niccit/easy-remote/README.md

       - Raft: Yes
 			- Above Raft Extrusion Ratio : 75%
 			- Space to Model (Z) : 0.18mm

+Huge thank you to HopefulLlama and rcoyler for sharing their libraries with the OpenSCAD community!

 - Joint library provided by HopefulLlama
   - <a href="https://github.com/HopefulLlama/JointSCAD" target="_blank">Github project</a>